enviodev/hypersync-client-go/README.md

 **Is this production ready?**
 This client is community maintained and marked as work-in-progress.
 Test thoroughly before using in production.
 The officially supported clients are [Node.js](https://github.com/enviodev/hypersync-client-node), [Python](https://github.com/enviodev/hypersync-client-python), and [Rust](https://github.com/enviodev/hypersync-client-rust).

+**What is HyperRPC?**
+HyperRPC is Envio's fast read-only RPC endpoint designed for data-intensive tasks.
+It is a drop-in JSON-RPC compatible alternative to traditional nodes.
+Behind the scenes, HyperRPC uses HyperSync to fulfill requests.
+For most use cases Envio recommends using HyperSync directly, as it provides greater speed and query flexibility.
+[HyperRPC docs →](https://docs.envio.dev/docs/HyperSync/overview-hyperrpc)

+**What is the difference between HyperSync and HyperIndex?**
+HyperSync is the raw data access layer.
+Use it when you need direct access to blockchain data in your own pipeline.
+[HyperIndex](https://github.com/enviodev/hyperindex) is the full indexing framework built on top of HyperSync, with schema management, event handlers, and a GraphQL API.

 ## Support